 In order to accommodate those films which do not fit into our stated genres, we offer the option of choosing the REVIEW ONLY category.
-These films will be scored and receive judges comments, but will NOT be eligible for awards or festival participation.
+These films will be scored, receive judges comments and can earn awards, but they will NOT be eligible for festival participation.
 We reserve the right to move films incorrectly submitted into the Review Only category at our discretion.

 • We do not grant fee waivers, but may consider giving a discount..

 • All films must earn the privilege of being screened at our festival.
 We do not choose or 'curate' our films, they are selected by score alone.
 In addition to scoring as one of the top three in their genre, all films must score a minimum of 75 to be included in the festival.
 Films scoring 80 or higher will be shown even if they are not in the top three of their genre.
 Top three films scoring 70-74 will be considered for screening at the discretion of the festival director.

 • We do not pay screening fees.